readium/readium-css/docs/CSS10-libre_fonts.md

 4. they can be free alternatives to system fonts available on other platforms;
 5. they offer good-enough support for at least latin-based languages.

-Here’s the complete list of those 28 fonts:
+Here’s the complete list of those 27 fonts:

 - Alegreya
 - Bitter
 - Charis SIL
-- Clear Sans
 - Crimson Text
 - DejaVu Sans
 - Faustina